wbooker/PloidyPal/README.md

 # PloidyPal
 R Package and Files for polyploid analysis

-Install from CRAN or GitHubvthrough install.packages("PloidyPal") or install_github("PloidyPal") with devtools
+Install in R by running install_github("wbooker/PloidyPal") with devtools package installed

 PloidyPal completes a number of functions that can assist in and polyploid genetic analysis.
 Mainly, it helps determine the ploidy level of individuals in a dataset using allele phase data.
 It can also give a rough estimate of the level of diploidization that has occured at each locus for each individual.
 The data required are individual .txt files of phased alleles for individuals--with 4 phased alleles for individuals regardless of ploidy level.
 This is cruicial to the functioning of the program.